Find Affordable College Courses

 New Castle, DE

 Our 2023 rankings named Wilmington University the best value school in the Middle Atlantic Region for film, video and photographic arts students working on their bachelor’s degree.
-Located in the suburb of New Castle, Wilmington University is a private not-for-profit college with a large student population.
+Located in the large suburb of New Castle, Wilmington University is a private not-for-profit college with a large student population.

 Full Film, Video & Photographic Arts at Wilmington University Report